FNNDSC/med2image/README.md

 * pydicom (to read DICOM files)
 * matplotlib (to save data in various image formats)

+### FNNDSC script checkout

+An alternate method of installing this script and all its internal dependencies is to checkout the FNNDSC github scripts repository, https://github.com/FNNDSC/scripts.

 ## Command line arguments

         -i|--inputFile <inputFile>